PROUDLY SERVING THE DOWNRIVER COMMUNITY AND MONROE COUNTY

 How Long Does the Inspection Take and What is Done?

-With 2 inspectors moving through the home effeciently, our thorough inspection takes about 2-3 hours or so, depending on the size and condition of the home.
+With 2 inspectors moving through the home efficiently, our thorough inspection takes about 2-3 hours or so, depending on the size and condition of the home.
 All accessible areas of the home are inspected from top to bottom.
 See a complete list on our Inspections page.

 Do I Attend the Inspection?